pmfarley/SNO-AzureStackHCI/README.md

 ![image](https://user-images.githubusercontent.com/48925593/192652884-f81af13c-c10b-4438-9903-5e4bc8746b94.png)

+Configure the server by performing these steps in SConfig:

 **a.
 Select 8 to set the network addresses and DNS settings.**

 **b.
 Select 2 & 3 to set the computername and join an Active Directory Domain.**